celery/celery/docs/userguide/executing.rst

 While ``countdown`` is an integer, ``eta`` must be a ``datetime`` object, specifying an exact date and time in the future.
-This is good if you already have a ``datatime`` object and need to modify it with a ``timedelta``, or when specifing the time in seconds is not very readable.
+This is good if you already have a ``datatime`` object and need to modify it with a ``timedelta``, or when using time in seconds is not very readable.

 .. code-block:: python